Bitterroot range ski routes

 East Boulder Peak

-Couloirs and Bowls drop north from East Boulder Peak to Boulder Creek.
+Several iconic couloirs and Bowls drop north from East Boulder Peak to Boulder Creek.
 The Blue Ice bowl is the most moderate.
 The Goddess and Mary couloirs are both big, complex and very good.
-Most of the lines are major avalanche paths, so beware.
-There are a few other lines worthy of exploration.
+The Jane couloir, on the western edge of the Mary cirque, is also very good but does not really top out on the ridge.
+Both sit on top of rock slabs and are also major avalanche performers, so approach with extra caution.
+There are several other couloirs in the Mary cirque.

 The Mary couloir cleaves the dark cliffs just left of the center of the photo.